hudson-and-thames/mlfinlab/docs/source/implementations/backtesting.rst

 Implementation
 **************

 The method returns np.array of minimum average monthly returns by the method as elements.
 The order of the elements by method is [Bonferroni, Holm, BHY, Average].

-.. automodule:: mlfinlab.backtest_statistics.backtests

 .. autoclass:: CampbellBacktesting
    :members: __init__, profit_hurdle

 Example
 *******